-Wagons, also known as station wagons or estates, are not very common in North America, they’re quite popular in Europe.
+Wagons, also known as station wagons or estates, are not very common in North America; however, across the Atlantic ocean, there is quite a variety of estates/wagons available in the market place.
 At one time in American automotive history, these types of vehicles were very popular.
-Then the minivan came and pretty much put an end to this body style, and then the minivan was pretty much erased from the landscape by SUV/CUVs.
+Then the minivan came along and pretty much put an end to this body style of cars, but thankfully there are still a few wagons still on offer.

 In Canada, there are only a handful of true wagons available to consumers, all by European manufacturers (and we’re grateful for that).
 One such wagon is the Mercedes-Benz C-Class Wagon, which is not offered to the south of the border, it is offered in two trims; the C 300 4MATIC and the C 43 4MATIC Wagons; last week we were handed the later for our weekly review.

-Wagons are something of a unicorn in North America, for some reason a majority of guys are very attracted to this special form of the sedan.
+Wagons are like unicorns in North America, you won’t find many on the road, but when you do, they’ll be surrounded by guys; for some reason a majority of guys are very attracted to this special form of the sedan.
 I’m not sure what the reason behind the love of wagons is, because I also personally love wagons, especially powerful ones like the Mercedes-AMG C 43 wagon.
 The reasons could be the fact that wagons are very practical like SUV/CUVs, but they still handle like sedans and are more fuel efficient than SUV/CUVs, and of course they’re so cool looking.
 Over the past week, I had many guys approach me in parking lots, just wanting to talk about the C 43 Wagon.

 The base 2019 Mercedes-Benz C 300 4MATIC Wagon (these are offered with AWD only in Canada) has a starting price of $47,400, which can reach the $70,000 mark with all the available packages and accessories added.